The Phantom of the Opera (novel): Plot summary

 On the roof of the Opera House, Christine tells Raoul about her abduction and makes Raoul promise to take her away to where Erik can never find her, even if she resists.
 Raoul says he will act on his promise the next day.
 Unbeknownst to Christine and Raoul, Erik is watching them and overheard their whole conversation.

 The following night, the enraged and jealous Erik abducts Christine during a production of Faust and tries to force her to marry him.
 Raoul is led by a mysterious Opera House regular, 'the Persian', into Erik's secret lair in the bowels of the building.
 Still, they end up trapped in a mirrored room by Erik, who threatens that unless Christine agrees to marry him, he will kill them and everyone in the Opera House by using explosives.
+Erik then drowns an intruder, later revealed to be Raoul's older brother Philippe who came to rescue him.

 Under duress, Christine agrees to marry Erik.
 Erik initially tries to drown Raoul and the Persian, using the water which would have been used to douse the explosives.
-Still, Christine begs, promising him not to kill herself after becoming his bride.
+Still, Christine begs, promising him she would not kill herself after becoming his bride.
 Erik releases Raoul and 'the Persian' from his torture chamber.

 When Erik is alone with Christine, he lifts his mask to kiss her on her forehead and is eventually given a kiss back.
 Erik reveals he has never kissed anyone, including his own mother, who would run away if he ever tried to kiss her.
 Moved, he and Christine cry together.
 She also holds his hand and says, "Poor, unhappy Erik", which reduces him to "a dog ready to die for her".

 He allows 'the Persian' and Raoul to escape, though not before making Christine promise that she will visit him on his death day and return the ring he gave her.
 He also makes 'the Persian' promise that afterward, he will go to the newspaper and report his death, as he will die soon "of love."

 Later, Christine returns to Erik's lair, and per his request, returns the ring and buries him 'somewhere he will never be found'.
 Afterward, a local newspaper runs the note: "Erik is dead".
 Christine and Raoul then elope together, never to return.